 You may also have this test if you have a family history of liver illness or drink

-such as diabetes that may cause liver problems or if you take medicines that can cause
+such as diabetes, that may cause liver problems or if you take medicines that can

 What other tests might I have along with this test?

-Your healthcare provider may also order the alanine aminotransferase (ALT) test.
-It's
+You may also need the alanine aminotransferase (ALT) test.
+It's commonly used along